-A document filed in court Aug.
-1 by the Los Angeles County District Attorney's office provides more details on what allegedly occurred during and after a March 31 game between the Los Angeles Dodgers and San Francisco Giants.
+A document filed in August 2011 by the Los Angeles County District Attorney's office provides more details on what allegedly occurred during and after a March 31 game between the Los Angeles Dodgers and San Francisco Giants.

 The details were provided in a motion opposing a proposed bail reduction for Louie Sanchez, one of two suspects arrested in the case.